Om-Shandilya/resume-matcher/README.md

 ---
-title: Resume Matcher App
+title: Resume Matcher API
-emoji: 🎯
+emoji: 🚀
 colorFrom: blue
 colorTo: green
-sdk: streamlit
+sdk: docker
-main: gui/app.py
 pinned: false
 ---

-# Resume-Job Matcher GUI (Frontend)
+# Resume-Job Matcher API (Backend)

-This is the Streamlit frontend for the AI-Powered Resume-Job Matcher.
-It communicates with a separate FastAPI backend to provide real-time matching and ranking.
+This is the FastAPI backend for the AI-Powered Resume-Job Matcher.
+It is deployed as a Docker container and provides the core matching and ranking functionality.